VoteIT/channels_envelope/README.md

 payload.
 The registered envelopes always have a single direction via a single transport type, for instance incoming websocket message, or outgoing websocket message.

-Envelopes have short keys where only 't' is required.
+Envelopes have short keys where only `t` is required.

 #### Envelope schema - keys